skot/bitaxeGamma/readme.md

 	- The Bitaxe has a connector for a 4pin, 5V PWM fan.
 40mm square, 20mm thick fans work nicely with the suggested heatsink.
 Make sure to get a 5V fan!
 12V will not work.
 	- Upgrade your fan with the [Noctua NF-A4x10](https://noctua.at/en/nf-a4x10-5v-pwm) 5V 4-Pin fan for a much more pleasant experience.
 - **Thermal compound**
 	- Use a good quality thermal compound between the heatsink and ASIC.
-Kryonaut
+[Thermal Grizzly Kryonaut](https://www.amazon.com/dp/B07FLL3QDZ) is recommended.
 - **Display**
 	- Supports 0.91" SSD1306-based I2C OLED Module.
-[Example Amazon seller](https://www.amazon.com/gp/product/B08ZY4YBHL)
+[Example Amazon seller](https://www.amazon.com/gp/product/B08ZY4YBHL).
+Make sure to get the male pins to interface with the Bitaxe PCB.
 - **Power Supply**
 	- **5V DC Only!** Anything else will damage the Bitaxe.
 Be careful and double-check your power supply is 5V.
 Many other voltage power supplies use the same connector.
 	- [30W 5VDC Power supply](https://www.amazon.com/MTDZKJG-100-240V-Converter-Transformers-5-5x2-5mm/dp/B0CJHKS28K).
 The power supply needs to supply 3A (15W) and not drop below 5V.
 Often times you have to use a power supply rated for 25-30W to get this!